server-imp/SFAE/README.md

 Made for and tested with the Steam version on Windows 10

-You can enable a console window if you want - simply create a file named "sfae.console" within the Starfield directory

-This console window doesn't offer much but may be useful for debugging or just making sure it works
+You can enable console and change other settings in sfae.cfg

 ![image](https://github.com/server-imp/SFAE/assets/66805612/b94cc244-bb49-4d9d-b50f-7bc2ceb5f0bd)

 ## Installation